AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-09-15-cloudflare-migration/index.md

 description: After some recent incidents involving Netlify and Vercel, I decided to play it safe and move my website and another side project to Cloudflare.
 categories: [cloudflare, netlify]
 keywords: [cloudflare, netlify]
+lastUpdated: 2024-12-11
 ---

+{% aside %}
+**Update**: In November 2024, [Netlify announced](https://www.netlify.com/blog/introducing-netlify-free-plan/) that it would be offering a true Free tier in addition to Starter, possibly to mitigate some of these incidents and concerns.
+With the Free tier, you get the same usage limits as with the Starter plan, but exceeding the usage limits doesn't incur charges.
+Instead, it temporarily suspends your website until the next billing period.
+{% endaside %}

 In 2021, when I was beginning to take my site more seriously, I wrote about my experience [migrating from GitHub Pages to Netlify](/blog/github-pages-vs-netlify/).
 In hindsight, maybe that wasn't anything worth writing home about, but at the time I was learning so much that I was eager to document every little thing I was doing.